-SAMe actually donates a part of itself to form these new compounds through a process called methylation, or transmethylation.* For example, methylation is necessary to convert some B complex vitamins in foods and supplements into active coenzyme forms in the body, such as methylfolate and methylcobalamin.
-SAMe is one of the few dietary supplements on the market today that combines the benefits of several nutrients into one, because the body uses the substances produced from SAMe for numerous body processes, including detoxification.*
+SAMe (400 mg tablets) actually donates a part of itself to form these new compounds through a process called methylation, or transmethylation.* For example, methylation is necessary to convert some B complex vitamins in foods and supplements into active coenzyme forms in the body, such as methylfolate and methylcobalamin.
+SAMe is one of the few dietary supplements on the market today that combines the benefits of several nutrients, because the body uses the substances produced from SAMe for numerous body processes, including detoxification.*

 Are there any side effects associated with SAMe supplementation?

 Studies indicate SAMe is a very safe dietary supplement.
 Minor side effects may include nausea and gastrointestinal irritation, probably due to its sulfur content.
 But these were only noted at very high doses (1200-1600 mg), and the symptoms diminished with continued use.
 If you experience any of these symptoms, SAMe may not be the right supplement for you.
 Persons using medications should not take SAMe without prior consultation with their physician.
 The mineral sulfur is not related to sulfa drugs or allergies related to sulfa drugs.

 Why is the label information on SAMe supplements so confusing?

 SAMe in its pure form as found in human cells has a very short life span and is rapidly metabolized into other necessary compounds as needed.
 However, this natural form does not allow for the easy production of a stable, effective dietary supplement.
 It took scientists years to come up with a way to stabilize SAMe so it could be effectively utilized as a dietary supplement.